ogustavopimentel/mario-jump/README.md

 # MARIO JUMP

-Um game estilo o "Joguinho do Dinossauro" do Chrome, quando cai a internet.
+Um game no estilo "Joguinho do Dinossauro" do Chrome, quando cai a internet.